 "During the first three months of the year, and in March in particular, both the U.S. and Latin America segments experienced stronger than expected retail sales and solid sequential improvements in retail margins and pawn yields.
-First quarter cash flows were especially robust, with the Company generating \$77 million of cash flow from operations and \$119 million of adjusted free cash flow during the quarter, and \$237 million of cash flow from operations and \$119 million of adjusted month period.
+First quarter cash flows were especially robust, with the Company generating \$77 million of cash flow from operations and \$119 million of adjusted free cash flow during the quarter, and \$237 million of cash flow from operations and \$238 million of adjusted free cash flow for the trailing twelve month period.